DanielOgorchock/ST_Anything/README.md

 - Switch + Color Control (RGB) - used for analog RGB LED's
 - Switch + Color Control (RGBW) - used for analog RGBW LED's
 - Switch (using RCSwitch (i.e. Radio Control Switch) - See 'ST_Anything_RCSwitch' example (Requires RCSwitch library, included in this repo)
+- Servo Motor (using Capability Switch Level (0-99) to map to Motor Angles (0-180) - See the 'ST_Anything_Servos...' example sketch

 Note: Attempting to use all of these at once on an Arduino UNO R3 is likely to result in running out of SRAM on the UNO (the UNO only has 2 kilobytes of RAM.)
 Using an Arduino MEGA 2560 with 8 kilobytes of SRAM is recommended if you want to run everything at once.
 The ESP8266, ESP32, and MKR1000 platforms also have a lot more memory available.